 Oakland Institute brings fresh ideas and bold action to the most pressing social, economic, and environmental issues of our time.

-UNESCO seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
+UNESCO encourages the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
 Adopted by UNESCO in 1972.